royerlab/ZAF/README.md

 Zebrafish Automated Feeder

+This repository contains:

+1. A detailed [wiki](https://github.com/royerlab/ZAF/wiki) with all instructions to build and operate a ZAF system
-Software needed for automated fish feeding system of our fish facility.
+2. The software needed for automated fish feeding system of our fish facility.

+In the following we provide instructions on how to install the ZAF software on a Raspberry Pi 3 system

 ## How to install?